hazelcast/hazelcast-reference-manual/src/WAN.md

 # WAN

-This chapter explains how you can replicate the state of your clusters over Wide Area Network (WAN) environmments.
+This chapter explains how you can replicate the state of your clusters over Wide Area Network (WAN) environments.

 ## WAN Replication